How to Prevent and Troubleshoot Faulty Plugins in WordPress

-One of the great things about WordPress is that even if you do not know how-to develop and add certain new functionality for your website, someone somewhere has already probably made a plugin which covers the exact thing which you want to achieve.
+One of the great things about WordPress is that even if you do not know how to develop and add certain new functionality for your website, someone somewhere has already probably made a plugin that covers the exact thing you want to achieve.
 I mean really, anything you can think of with even multiple different plugins which can be used for the same thing – the WordPress plugin directory has over 55 000 plugins for you to choose from.
 With some of the widely used functionalities such as SEO optimization, Security hardening, and cache management to the most obscure ones like using WordPress as a contact manager, chat room and even a drawing board or a scientific calculator, these plugins have it all.

 What happens when a plugin starts acting out of the ordinary and impairs the user experience by decreasing load speeds, gets in conflict with another plugin/theme or straight up makes your website inaccessible?

-How to avoid WordPress plugin conflicts
+How to Avoid WordPress Plugin Conflicts

 First of all, we will go through some of the best practices which can help you avoid the above-mentioned scenarios all together: